in-the-keyhole/khs-spring-batch-report-writer/README.md

 Spring Batch Report Writing Framework [![Build Status](https://secure.travis-ci.org/in-the-keyhole/khs-spring-batch-report-writer.png?branch=master)](http://travis-ci.org/in-the-keyhole/khs-spring-batch-report-writer)
 =====================================

 This project enables the creation of PDF line break reports using the Spring Batch Framework.
+This framework has been used to successfully generate numerous audit reports for a financial institution.

 What it does
 =============